bacionejs/byte-armada/README.md

 ---
 **Byte Armada**
-a real-time-tactics space shooter game
+A multiplayer space shooter game

 ---
-**Objective**
-Get a ship to the opposite side.
+**Requirements**
+Two Android Chrome phones on the same wifi

+---
+**Start**
+Click the intro screen and the scan each other's phone

 ---
 **Controls**